Native American Promise Tuition Program

 The program will provide substantial financial support to first-year undergraduate students and transfer students from Tribal colleges who are enrolled citizens in one of Minnesota’s 11 federally recognized Tribal Nations.

-To be considered, students must be admitted to one of four* University of Minnesota campuses (Crookston, Duluth, Rochester or Twin Cities), complete a Free Application for Federal Student Aid (FAFSA), meet family household income requirements, and be an enrolled citizen of one of the 11 federally recognized Tribal Nations in Minnesota (students must complete the Native American Promise Tribal Enrollment Form to be considered).
+To be considered, students must be admitted to one of four* University of Minnesota campuses (Crookston, Duluth, Rochester or Twin Cities), complete a Free Application for Federal Student Aid (FAFSA), meet family household income requirements, be an enrolled citizen of one of the 11 federally recognized Tribal Nations in Minnesota, and submit the American Indian Scholars Program Application. (students will first be considered for the American Indian Scholars Program, then the Native American Promise Tuition Program)).
 Students enrolled at the University of Minnesota Morris are considered for the American Indian Tuition Waiver.

 Eligibility Requirements